confluentinc/getting-started-guides/go/README.md

 ./out/producer getting-started.properties
 ```

-You should see output that resembles:
+You should see output resembling this:

 ```sh
 Produced event to topic purchases: key = awalther   value = t-shirts